rayford295/urban_tree_shade_analysis/README.md

 LAS Dataset To Raster
 https://pro.arcgis.com/en/pro-app/latest/tool-reference/conversion/las-dataset-to-raster.htm

+2006DSM file name: means F drive has some many DSM, DTM, DEM data, including point, CAD, raster; tells how to get the height information from these value

 checkpoint:

 freeway No!
 We need to find the height information!
 What we want is that different segments have different heights.
+Width: measurement distance

-buffer(direction data source(weight))    DEM DSM DTM Lidar unit zonal   Planetary computer Microsoft dem dsm https://planetarycomputer.microsoft.com/dataset/3dep-lidar-dsm https://planetarycomputer.microsoft.com/account/request Planetary computer Microsoft.docx could give you all detial
+buffer(direction data source(weight))    DEM DSM DTM Lidar unit zonal   Planetary computer Microsoft dem dsm(no study area) https://planetarycomputer.microsoft.com/dataset/3dep-lidar-dsm https://planetarycomputer.microsoft.com/account/request Planetary computer Microsoft.docx could give you all detial, but useless for this project

 USGS 3DEP Lidar Digital Surface Model
 Sorry, no items matched your filter.
 Try adjusting the query parameters or expand the map area.

 tree Yes! merge all the tree together! height 25 us feet， buffer distance 7.5 method planar; beau advise 25 * 20